-It is a great honor and privilege to journey into our 13th year of excellence and service to the 1000s of families and campers who have come to know Camp Lakotah as their summer camp home.
+It is a great honor and privilege to journey into our 15th year of excellence and service to the 1000s of families and campers who have come to know Camp Lakotah as their second home.
 Your child's physical and emotional safety and well-being is our greatest priority.
-We are proud to provide what we feel is one of the best summer camp programs available; one that encourages positive character development and personal growth and that helps children become secure, independent, well-adjusted young people.
+We are proud to provide what we feel is one of the best summer camp programs available: one that encourages positive character development and personal growth and that helps children become secure, independent, well-adjusted young people.

 This guidebook will help you get ready for camp.
-While the information contained here applies to campers as well as parents, we have addressed it to parents because your leadership in camp preparation is vital to giving your child a successful experience.
-Please take time to read this information with your child and review it several times before arrival to make sure you and your camper understand and will be ready for camp!
+While the information contained here applies to campers as well as parents, we have addressed it to Parents because your leadership in camp preparation is vital to giving your child a successful experience.
+Please take time to read and study this information with your child and review it several times before arrival to make sure you and your camper understand and will be able to follow these guidelines.